RaniaKhazour/Challenges/Rijksmuseum-challenge/README.md

 ## Usage
  - The website starts with **english** as default value for the search, but the user can change it to **dutch** as well.
  ![language](img/language.png)

+ - Example: type **Rembrandt van Rijn** in the search bar to see results.

  - If the API does not give back data, the user will see a feedback message **"No results found"**.
  ![message](img/message.png)